chilicoder/study-wpm-workbook/README.md

 * Outcome
 If a Risk Log is maintained, it is often integrated into the Issues Log

+> There are many automation tools like JIRA, Redmine and so on.

 Managing Project Status Meetings.
 You hold a status meeting to get information to the whole team.
 The purpose of the meeting is to encourage the free flow of information, and that means ensuring that the people who need to have information to do their jobs get the information at the status meeting.

+> There should be a balance, I think.
+Once a day for a small team (5-8).
+Once a week for a department (~30 people).
+Once a month for a company (~100-200) and once a year for enterprise.

 Status Meeting Format:
 1. The project champion reports any changes that may have a bearing on the future of the project.
 2. The client reports any changes that may have a bearing on the future of the project.